emory-libraries/dlp-curate/README.md

 7. FIRST TIME ONLY: `bundle exec rake curate:collections:migration_setup`
     - This creates the default `AdminSet` and `CollectionType`, as well as the "Library" `CollectionType` and the desired `Workflows`.
     - Running this command has no real effect on the "Test" environment--but after this rake task is complete, your local users should be able to create any object.
+8. `bundle exec sidekiq` (for separate backgroud job processing).
-8. Setup should be complete, which means that `bundle exec rails s` will launch the server access.
+9. Setup should be complete, which means that `bundle exec rails s` will launch the server access.
-9. Access the app through `http://localhost:3000/`.
+10. Access the app through `http://localhost:3000/` and the sidekiq GUI at `http://localhost:3000/sidekiq`.

 Refer to the Hyrax local development [guide](https://github.com/samvera/hyrax/blob/hyrax-v5.2.0/documentation/developing-your-hyrax-based-app.md) for more information regarding installation of tools like FITS 1.6.0, ImageMagick and LibreOffice.

 NOTE: Please try running FITS on a local file on your machine (e.g. `fits.sh -i "/complete/path/to/file.pdf"`).
 If you observe the error `ERROR - Jpylyzer:76 - Python and Windows not supported, not running jpylyzer`, refer to [this document](https://github.com/harvard-lts/fits/files/12414194/bb2_4_mac_python_plus_security.docx) for guidance after verifying you have Jpylyzer with `which jpylyzer`.

+NOTE 2: VIPS can be installed on MacOS with `brew install vips` or on linux via `apt install libvips42`.

 To run the tests locally, fire off `bundle exec rspec` within the `dlp-curate` directory.